Puebla (city): Colonial era

 The layout of the city is of classic Spanish design, centered on a main plaza, today called the Zócalo.
 This main plaza originally was rectangular, but later made square because the earlier version was considered to be ugly.
 Another major feature of the city were the weekly markets (tianguis), in which indigenous sellers would come with their wares and foodstuffs to sell to the population.
 By the mid-16th century, water was brought in to the main plaza to a newly installed fountain.
 By the end of the century, the city occupied 120 blocks, much of which was under construction, with the new Cathedral begun in 1575.
+During the Union of Spain and Portugal (1580–1640), the city developed a sizeable Portuguese community.
+Trade ties with Portugal and a growing economy made the city an entrepôt for the transatlantic slave trade during the early 1600s.

-Its favorable climate and strategic location helped the city to prosper, quickly becoming the second most important city in New Spain.
+Puebla's favorable climate and strategic location helped the city to prosper, quickly becoming the second most important city in New Spain.
 Juan Gutiérrez de Padilla, the preeminent 17th-century composer in the New World, spent most of his life at the cathedral, from about 1620 to 1664.

 The city council of Puebla, being made up of only Spaniards, had a certain amount of autonomy in the politics of the city and the land under its jurisdiction.
 This council annexed the towns of Amozoc, Totimehuacán, and Cuautinchán to its territory in 1755.
 By 1786, Puebla's lands reached from what is now Veracruz to Guerrero states.
 The city continued to grow and be more regulated during the 17th and 18th centuries.
 A new city hall was built in 1714 and the tianguis in the main plaza was replaced by wood stalls by the 1770s.
 The streets were paved with stone between 1786 and 1811.

 Commercial activity was dislodged from the main plaza completely by the early 19th century and placed in the San Francisco Parian market.
 Other plazas, such as the San Luis, San Antonio, El Carmen, La Concordia and Santa Inés were built.
 The main plaza underwent several transformations, adding statues and gardens.
 During the Mexican War of Independence, Puebla's main role was the printing and distribution of the plan for independence.
 In 1827, after Independence, all Spaniards (peninsulares) were expelled from the city's lands.